- Academic Advising

 Also See: Student Interaction – Exam Rescheduling

-- During the semester, examinations shall be held only during regularly scheduled class periods.
-Permission for exceptions to this rule can be granted by the deans of the school or college in which the course is offered.
-Courses for which such exception has been granted shall carry a footnote to that effect in the published Directory of Classes.
-In the event of student absences from examinations given during the semester decisions regarding possible make-up examinations shall be the prerogative of the instructor.
+During the semester or term, examinations shall be held only during regularly scheduled class periods.
+Permission for exceptions to this rule may be granted by the deans or designees of the school or college in which the course is offered.
+Exceptions must be granted prior to the start of registration.
+Sections of courses for which such exception has been granted shall carry a footnote to that effect in the published Schedule of Classes.
+In the event of student absences from assessments given during the semester, decisions regarding possible make-up assessments shall be the prerogative of the instructor.

 Exam Weight and Semester Grade

-- Each instructor shall determine in his or her own courses the weight to be assigned to the final examination in computing the semester grade of a student.
-Each instructor in charge of a course is expected to assume responsibility for proctoring semester examinations, including the final examination.
+Each instructor shall determine for his or her own courses the weight to be assigned to the final examination in computing the semester grade of a student.
+Each instructor in charge of a course will assume responsibility for proctoring in-class assessments, including those during finals week.